 So what makes this coastal town any different from the rest?
-Well, every Saturday evening from the 7th October to 18th November you will find a free fireworks display from a barge out in the water.
+Well, every Saturday evening from early October to mid-November there is a free fireworks display from a barge out in the ocean.
 Just get to the pier (or anywhere close by) for 7:30 and wait for the magic to begin.
 The Southend fireworks display is one of my favourites in the UK!

 Thinking of sticking around for the whole weekend?
-The impressive Park Inn by Radisson Palace is one of the best places to stay in Southend, with its waterfront views and great location just a few minutes walk to the main attractions such as the pier, Adventure Island and the arcades.
+The impressive Park Inn by Radisson Palace is one of the best places to stay in Southend, with its waterfront views and great location just a few minutes walk to the main attractions such as Southend pier, Adventure Island and the arcades.
 As well as 137 beautiful guest rooms, the Park Inn also has on-site dining and a casino.

 Visit Southend on Sea and the Southend fireworks this Autumn: